 The tree thrives in tropical climates and does less well as the weather cools.
 It can be found in south Florida, but it does better the closer it is to the equator.
 It is grown around the world in tropical climates, in equatorial South America, Africa and Asia.
 Fresh soursop is available online.

 The creamy, custardy insides of the fruit is deliciously sweet and some say a combination of mango and strawberry.
-Yet is has apparent mystical healing powers, as do its stems, bark and soursop leaves.
+Yet it has apparent mystical healing powers, as do its stems, bark, and soursop leaves.
 Soursop leaves can be made into tea and is said to help cancer patients survive and ultimately beat their disease.
+It is consumed around the world and sold online in Canada, the U.S., and the U.K.

-They are harvested from many places in the Caribbean, including Puerto Rico, Jamaica and Grenada and the Virgin Islands.
+They are harvested from many places in the Caribbean, including Puerto Rico, Jamaica and Grenada and the Virgin Islands and in the far east in the Philippines, Thailand and Malaysia.

 Scientists have shown soursop/graviola contains phytochemicals that are good at killing resistant cancer cells.
 These are lab tests that have isolated the chemicals.
 However clinical trials have not yet been conducted (there’s no profit in it for pharmaceutical companies) to prove it is a definitive anti-cancer tool – or as some call it – an all natural cure for cancer.